Beloved Baby Dugong Mariam Dies In Thailand With Plastic In Stomach - UrduPoint

 "She died from a blood infection and pus in her stomach," he said, adding they found small amounts of plastic waste in her intestinal tract.

-"We could partially treat the respiratory infection but the obstruction of plastic rubbish... could not be cured," she said in the post, calling for her death to serve as a lesson.
+"We could partially treat the respiratory infection but the obstruction of plastic rubbish... could not be cured," she said in the post, calling for the young animal's death to serve as a lesson.

 "She taught us how to love and then went away as if saying please tell everyone to look after us and conserve her species."
 The dugongs are the latest marine creatures to make headlines in Thailand, whose plastic-choked waters are also a threat to habitats.